mock-scav-hunt/scav_proto2/exercises/exercise3.md

 # Exercise 3
-Create more commits in a new branch on this repo
+Create a new branch with the name `testing` and create a function `test_add` inside `example.py` located in file testing.
+Then push that new branch in your fork.

+Hint: Look at the first exercise on [lesson](https://coderefinery.github.io/testing/locally/)